robuhsaur/sports-picks/README.md

 ## What does OnlyPicks do?

-- Sports bettors can subscribe to their favorite sports capper(Guru)
+- Sports bettors can visit OnlyPicks to see their favorite sports capper(Guru) share their picks for the upcoming games!
-  - Giving them access to their cappers daily/weekly sports picks!
--
+- Users can also see odds from popular bookmakers!
+- Can sign up as a Guru to post their picks to the public
+  - a resource for users who sports bet.

 ## Start application
 Steps to start app locally using **Docker**